typhoon-hil/emr-typhoon-hil-library/README.md

 Once the described steps have been carried out, the library will be automatically loaded the next time Schematic Editor is opened.

 More detailed description of the steps for including libraries in the Schematic Editor, as well as some additonal options can be found in the [Loading libraries guide](https://www.typhoon-hil.com/documentation/typhoon-hil-software-manual/concepts/loading_a_library_in_library_browser.html).

-## EMR Library description
-EMR formalism is used to organize simulation models.

-EMR is based on action reaction principle, which organizes the system model as interconnected subsystems according to the integral causality.
-An inversion of this description leads to macro-control blocks.
-[1]

-EMR library in Typhoon HIL Schematic Editor is comprised of components which implement EMR pictograms.
-EMR pictograms for simulation, estimation, control, and power adaptation are supported.
-The components are implemented as empty subsystems.

-Examples of using EMR formalism to model an electric vehicle can be found in the *examples* directory of this repository.

 ## Contribution guide
 Any contributions and suggestions for new features would be greatly appreciated!